winstromming/sassdown/README.md

 # sassdown

-> Generates a documentation styleguide from Markdown comments in sass/scss directories using Handlebars
+> Generates a living styleguide from Markdown comments in CSS, SASS and LESS files using Handlebars

 **Note: *This plugin is still in active development!* So expect it to be a little rough around the edges.
 If you have any questions, issues or suggestions get in touch.
 Currently on version `0.1.4`.**